BeardyWalrus/blog/docs/_posts/2020-09-28-enlightenment.md

 I’m in a situation where I have gained enough skill, and wisdom, to try my hand at becoming a master.
 However, I will not be returning to my home town, nor will I be attempting to become a master of my guild.

 ## References
 ANDERS ERICSSON, K, Robert R. HOFFMAN and Aaron KOZBELT.
-2018.
-Cambridge Handbook of Expertise and Expert Performance.
+2018. _Cambridge Handbook of Expertise and Expert Performance_.
 2nd edn.
 Cambridge University Press.
 Available at: https://search-credoreference-com.ezproxy.falmouth.ac.uk/content/title/cupexpert?institutionId=4357&tab=contents [accessed 28 Sep 2020].